RikusdeM/ElevatorControl/README.md

 only if their intended direction is in the direction of the original move.
 This way the person that has been waiting the longest gets to go where they want, whilst satisfying some of the intermediate requests on the way there.

-As a good simulation of such a scenario would be the following situation :
+A good simulation of such a scenario would be the following situation :
 Lets say we have the following events :
  * Initial default position of the elevator (1:CurrentFloor,1:DestinationFloor)
  * Drop-off #4